Women's World Cup Power Rankings Before Opening Games

 8. Australia

-Many people's dark horses to finally make a play for the big one, Australia are coming in off the back of a controversial managerial sacking but have plenty of star quality.
+Many people's dark horses to finally make a play for the big one, Australia are coming in off the back of a controversial managerial sacking but have plenty of star power.

 A 5-3 loss to the USA showed both their quality in attack and potential weakness at the back, and they also lost to France and Chile before Christmas.
 A 3-0 defeat at the weekend against the Netherlands has only emphasised their defensive concerns.